h4ckm1n-dev/ktail/README.md

 --rg-args: Pass any custom ripgrep arguments you want to use with the search command.
 For example, --rg-args '--ignore-case' would ignore case sensitivity during the search.

+by defaut --all --error --warn and --http use the power of ripgrep to filter logs and providing context with the two line before the patern match and 3 line after the partern match

 ### Search Pattern Used

 The script uses a default search pattern (error|warn|fatal) to filter log events.
 If you specify a custom search pattern using one of the options mentioned above, it will be displayed in the Markdown report along with any custom ripgrep arguments provided.